-Cultivating an audience that shares a common passion or interest will only help you earn more income from affiliate marketing.
+Cultivating an audience with a shared passion or interest will help you earn more income from affiliate marketing.

-Once you define your niche, you will be able to strategically create content that converts.
+Once you define your niche, you will create content that converts strategically.

-If you are the affiliate, you are the expert, so establishing your niche and working with brands that resonate with that niche will be better for generating more sales.
+If you are the affiliate, you are the expert, so establishing your niche and working with brands that resonate with that niche will generate more sales.

 Give Genuine Recommendations

-Not every product is going to be a showstopper, and creating that facade won't help you in the long run.
+Not every product will be a showstopper, and creating that facade won't help you in the long run.

 Soon enough, your audience will catch on that you are only interested in a quick cash grab.
-It's not necessarily a bad thing, but you run the risk of your audience not believing your recommendation are genuine.
+It's not necessarily a bad thing, but you risk your audience not believing your recommendation is genuine.
 The results will be a drop in sales and revenue.

-If you are seeking long-term success and more passive income, focus on giving genuine product recommendations to your audience.
+If you seek long-term success and more passive income, focus on giving genuine product recommendations to your audience.

 As an affiliate, it's important to remember that returns will negatively affect your earnings.
-Go into each product review with your honest thoughts, and only push items you know your audience will love.
+So go into each product review with your honest thoughts, and only push items you know your audience will love.

-The more genuine you are, the better your rapport will be with your audience, and the trust will grow.
+The more genuine you are, the better your rapport with your audience, and the trust will grow.